g-wilson/seba/README.md

 -------

-This is primarily an exercise for me to build something real with an entirely serverless philosophy, expand my working knowledge of DynamoDB, and be used as a starter for any side projects.
+This is primarily an exercise for me to build something real with an entirely serverless philosophy, expand my working knowledge of DynamoDB, Webauthn, and maybe a starter for any side projects.

 -------

 SEBA is an opinionated service designed specifically for common mobile or JS web applications.
 The goal of SEBA is to provide a simple, sensible way to authenticate a user by using an email account as an identity.
 It is not concerned with granting scoped permissions to a variety of clients.
+It provides  hardware 2FA on top using Webauthn.

 Email identity can be verified in 3 ways: